raspberrypilearning/321-make-mentor-guide/en/step_8.md

 **Pair programming**

 A pair programming approach can support creators to develop programs and to problem-solve more successfully.
-Application of this approach is more than simply asking two creators to work together and involves them taking on two different roles: driver and navigator.
+Application of this approach is more than simply asking two creators to work together.
+Pair programming involves creators taking on two different roles: driver and navigator.

 A [Quick Read](https://blog.teachcomputing.org/quick-read-pair-programming-supports-learners/){:target="_blank"} is available if you would like more information on pair programming.